PythonLinks/green-party/README.md

 popular CSS library, and is supported by both WordPress and NationBuilder.

-This theme should (eventually) support one, two and three column layout.
-Two columns split the width between the two columns.
-On cell phones, in two column layout, the second column gets pushed below the first column.
-Three column layout gives 1/4 of the width to the first column, 1/2 to the middle column, and the remaining 1/4 to the third column.
-On tablets, with 3 column layout, the right column gets pushed below.
-On cell phones, with 3 column layout, the middle column is shown first, the first column is shown next, and the third column is shown last.
+This theme supports right and left columns with WordPress widgets.
+On tablets, the right column gets pushed below.
+On cell phones, the middle column is shown first, the first column is shown next, and the third column is shown last.

-use pug to convert pug scripts to html.
-Simplifies life hugely.
+The default version allows the end users to customize the menus.
+Menus for new web sites are expected to change often.
+The California Green Party version has very large and complex menus, which would be slow to generate on every page load, so they hardcoded using PUG.
+They are not expected to change often.

-Here is the original README.
+Here is the original README from the base theme.
 # Bootstrap Basic4

 Contributors: okvee, christianoliff